tomazon/golden-douay-rheims/README.md

 I can sit comfortably while reading my 1941 Douay-Rheims Bible or while reading my reprint[^1] of a 1909 Clemintine Vulgate in latin.

-As I try to improve my latin, I find it unweildy to side with both open on my lap.
+As I try to improve my latin, I find it unweildy to sit with both open on my lap.
 Baronius Press[^2] publishes a marvilious parallel bible.

 But I'm looking for something more portable.

+A parallel Latin / Douay-Rheims bible that:
+* Has Challoner's notes
-A parallel latin english bible that I can read while lounging in a comfortable a chair.
+* I can read while lounging in a comfortable a chair.
-One that I can easily take with me as I go to the park, library, or coffee shop.
+* I can easily take with me as I go to the park, library, or coffee shop.
-A parallel bible with Challoner's notes that I can keep in my bag and pull out when I find a free moment.
+* I can keep in my bag and pull out when I find a free moment.
+* Feels "right" in term of typeface and formatting

 Inspired to create a English/Latin parallel bible where:
   * A pamphlet with a single book of the bible (i.e just The book of Genesis) to make it easy to keep with me as I'm out and about